HeloRodrigues/HeloRodrigues/README.md

 👋 Hi!

-I’m a self-thought front-end developer, building my way up to the IT world.
+I’m a self-taught front-end developer, building my way up to the IT world.
 I’m passionate about learning new things and driven by challenges.

 **A few words about me:**